PassiveLemon/PassiveLemon/README.md

   </a>
 </p>
 <p>
-  I am PassiveLemon though you can call me Passive or Lemon. </br>
+  Hello, I am PassiveLemon though you can call me Passive or Lemon.
+I am a self-hosting enthusiast and gamer. </br>
   </br>
   Motivation is not a strong suit of mine.
 I will work on stuff when I feel like it. </br>
   </br>